qubekit/QUBEKit/README.md

 * If the multiplicity column is empty, multiplicity will be set to 1;
 * If the config column is empty, the default config is used;
 * Leaving the restart column empty will start the program from the beginning;
-* Leaving the end column empty will end the program after a full analysis.
+* Leaving the end column empty will end the program after a full analysis from its start point.

-A bulk analysis is called with the `run` command, followed by the name of the csv file:
+A bulk analysis is started with the `run` command, followed by the name of the csv file:

     qubekit bulk run example.csv